simonlui/Docker_IPEX_ComfyUI/README.md

 # Stable Diffusion ComfyUI Docker/OCI Image for Intel Arc GPUs

-This Docker/OCI image is designed to run [ComfyUI](https://github.com/comfyanonymous/ComfyUI) inside a Docker container for Intel Arc GPUs.
-This work was based in large part on the work done by a Docker image made by nuullll [here](https://github.com/Nuullll/ipex-sd-docker-for-arc-gpu) for a different Stable Diffusion UI.
+This Docker/OCI image is designed to run [ComfyUI](https://github.com/comfyanonymous/ComfyUI) inside a Docker/OCI container for Intel Arc GPUs.
+This work was based in large part on the work done by a Docker image made by nuullll [here](https://github.com/Nuullll/ipex-sd-docker-for-arc-gpu) for a different Stable Diffusion UI and the official Docker images from the Intel® Extension for PyTorch* xpu-main branch Docker images [here](https://github.com/intel/intel-extension-for-pytorch/tree/xpu-main/docker).

 The Docker/OCI image includes
 - Intel oneAPI DPC++ runtime libs _(Note: compiler executables are not included)_